 Travel on one of Australia’s oldest roads, the Great North Road (Tourist Drive 33), and enjoy a variety of interesting and historic stopping points.
 We feel that this is one of the best scenic drives for campers and travellers, due to the multitude of fun activities it offers and stunning county vistas!
 (We have listed some of the activities and points of interest to get you started.)

 This journey in itself is just as interesting as each destination.
-Travelling on the Great North Road you’ll notice along the roadside historic viewing points, including timber, stone and sandstone built bridges and culverts.
-These stopping points also provide information boards about the sites along the Great North Road – which was built by convicts in conjunction with the culverts and bridges, between 1825 and 1836.
+As you travel on the Great North Road (also known as the Convict Trail) you’ll notice along the roadside historic viewing points, including timber, stone and sandstone built bridges and culverts.
+These stopping points also provide information boards about the sites along the Great North Road – which was built by convicts in conjunction with the building of culverts and bridges, between 1825 and 1836.

 With a variety of towns, events and festivals to see along Tourist Drive 33, from postcard-perfect grassy paddocks to lush vineyards, Australia’s renowned wine region – the Hunter Valley, is the perfect end destination.

 For a detailed article on where to eat, where to shop and what you can buy when travelling on Tourist Drive 33, which might also help you with your holiday budget, see our guide Where to Eat and Shop off Tourist Drive 33.

 Each town is quaint and unique, some even include wine boutiques, markets and galleries.
 Here is a list of towns and their main attraction, in order and correlation with the Tourist Drive 33 Map (the listed cafes can be easily seen from the road).